quipper/monorepo-deploy-actions/README.md

 └── ...
 ```

+We adopt this strcuture for the following advantages:

+- An owner of microservice (i.e. product team) has strong ownership for both application and manifest
+- We can change both application and manifest in a pull request

 We deploy a set of services from a branch to a namespace.
 For example,

+- When `develop` branch is pushed,
+    - Build a Docker image from `develop` branch
+    - Run kustomize build against `develop` overlay
-- `develop` branch is deployed using `develop` overlay to `develop` namespace
+    - Deploy to `develop` namespace
+- When a pull request is created,
+    - Build a Docker image from head branch
+    - Run kustomize build against `staging` overlay
-- A pull request is deployed using `staging` overlay to an ephemeral namespace like `pr-12345`
+    - Deploy to an ephemeral namespace like `pr-12345`

-Consequently, a structure of monorepo is below.
+Consequently, a structure of monorepo is like below.

 ```
 monorepo